cah-jack-bennett/ec-ajb-notes/20221201-concurrent-fileload-and-insight-wmt.md

 * Completed part of WOOF-3671 - updated `ec-data-resource` and `ec-config-package` which are dependencies of several Growlers repos.
 Added config that will select the correct `ING03` when operating on that server.
 * Where do the Python scripts run?
 It looks like they run on `ING01` but hit databases on `ING02` ... but the Python scripts look at the localhost to determine where they are.
 This is confusing.

 ---
+## 2022-12-13 - T4/WMT activities

+### Questions and notes
+* Waiting for Ricardo to complete the database transition on `ING03`
+* Continuing work on `GROWL-3671` - reviewing the repositories for any unexpected dependencies
+* Continuing work on `GROWL-3672` - evaluating different approaches to run the `ING03` jobs
+* Starting to take a look at `WOOF-4253` - the same review on `fileRepository-fileload` and other ClientOperations repos

+---